MicrosoftDocs/learn/learn-pr/azure-devops/run-quality-tests/includes/6-perform-code-coverage.md

 Amita: What about regression tests?

 Mara: I think of regression tests and unit tests as almost the same thing.
-Once we fix a bug,we should run the unit tests again.
+Once we fix a bug, we should run the unit tests again.
 This ensures that our changes haven't broken any units that were already tested.

 Amita: OK, so does that leave integration testing?

+Andy: Integration testing is a bit different.
+We do integration testing after the build, on the server.
+While unit tests help you verify a single component like a function or method, integration testing verifies that multiple components work together.
+I don't think we're ready for integration tests quite yet.

-Andy: We do integration tests after the build, on the server.
-That's when we put the units together to make sure everything still works.
-That's an area where we're weak.
-At some point we also need to think about security and compliance.
+But some point we also need to think about security and compliance.
 We should work with the security team to figure out how we can test against their security policies.

-Mara: Lot's to do.
+Mara: Lots to do.

 Amita: Thanks for the rundown!
 I'm off.
 Keep me posted.